Muddeus/OOPS_Assignment_1/AssignmentQuestion.md

 ### 9. What does git reset do, and how can you use it?
 "git reset" is used to change the current head back to a certain commit in the timeline of changes.
-If you have multiple commits recently that seem to be affecting the code negatively and you arent sure where the problems lie, you can use "git reset" to go back multiple commits.
+If you have multiple commits recently that seem to be affecting the code negatively and you aren't sure where the problems lie, you can use "git reset" to go back multiple commits.

 ### 10. What is the difference between git revert and git reset?
 "git revert" is used for inversing changes, and "git reset" is used for going back to before the changes.